Thursday, February 8, 2018

 This case would have been of far greater precedential value if the allegations had been contested.

-The intersection between the continuing duties to a former employer under Rule 1.6 and the ability to blow the whistle on an alleged corporate wrongdoer is a complex and fact-intensive analysis that could not be fully explored without the participation of the accused attorney.
+The intersection between the continuing duties to a former employer under Rule 1.6 and the ability to blow the whistle on an alleged corporate wrongdoer is a complex and fact-intensive place where ethical duties conflict that could not be fully explored without the participation of the accused attorney.

 We discern no reason to depart from the Board’s determination of misconduct to the extent it is based on the Committee’s findings, adopted by the Board, that respondent disclosed the confidences of a prior client to a newspaper reporter, provided no defense for her disclosure, and did not respond to Disciplinary Counsel's request for information...the Board’s recommended sanction—a sixty-day suspension with a fitness requirement—is reasonable in light of the facts supporting this single violation of Rule 1.6 (a), see, e.g., In re Martin, 67 A.3d 1032, 1053 (D.C.
 2013) (in determining the appropriate sanction, the court considers the seriousness and extent of the conduct and respondent’s response to the allegations); In re Cater, 887 A.2d 1, 6 (D.C.
 2005) (to impose a fitness requirement the record must contain clear and convincing evidence that casts doubt on attorney’s fitness to practice law), and Ms. Koeck’s failure to object to discipline by this court in any measure.